College campuses empty as virus scare pushes learning online

 “College for me is the place where I’m supposed to be getting stable housing and food,” said Wickings, who is originally from Port Huron, Michigan.
 “I’m not really sure what to do.
 I figure I’ll start packing today just in case.”

 Thompson reported from Buffalo, N.Y.
+Associated Press writer Theo Wayt in New York contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.